ineskris/VI/README.md

 # Variational Inference

-Code and examples related to VI nad VAE
+Code and examples related to VI and VAE